Aliyyah22/linkedin-analysis/README.md

 # Linkedin-analysis
-This repository shows how I analysed my linkedIn data using powerBI
+This repository shows how I analysed my linkedIn data using PowerBI

 ## Git-Github-Azubi-Final-Assignment
 This hosts the second out of 3 project from the final Azubi Github program that teaches how to use Github.